robertmathew/MyAppPortfolio/README.md

 # MyAppPortfolio
-This project is a part of Udacity Android Developer NanoDegree.
+This project is a part of Udacity Android Developer Nanodegree.